His son committed suicide following sextortion scam. Now he’s suing Meta to prevent others

 - Could titanium dioxide mining impact the Okefenokee Swamp?
 Here’s what we’ve learned

-He has filed a wrongful death lawsuit against Meta on behalf of his son.
+The wrongful death lawsuit against Meta is filed on behalf of his son.
 It also accuses the company of targeting vulnerable populations to increase advertising sales, blaming Meta for a contribution to the mental health crisis in America, and ignoring research on social media and mental health.

 Brandon Guffey's lawsuit against Meta by WSB-TV on Scribd